blackflux/apollo-server-tools/README.md

 ### getDeprecationDate(schema, queryAst, offsetInDays = 0)

 Fetch nearest deprecation date that is accessed by the query as `http-date` string.
-Returns `null` no deprecated access.
+Returns `null` when there is no deprecated access.
 Expected custom deprecation syntax, see below.

 Can e.g. be used to return a `Sunset` header.